Xavier Community-Engaged Fellowship

 Students who wish to compete for the Xavier Community-Engaged Fellowship must demonstrate the following characteristics: interest in social issues; passion for social justice; initiative in responding to community conditions; leadership in inspiring others to action; a collaborative work style; and a willingness to take risks in order to learn more.
 Typical recipients have at least a 3.0 GPA and an SAT of 1280 (29 ACT).
 Xavier University's Scholarship Committee, composed of faculty, administrators, and student leaders, selects the recipients of the Community Engaged Fellowships.
 Selected students will be interviewed on campus in the spring of the student's senior year.

-Students selected to interview and compete for this scholarship have been notified via e-mail and mailed letter.
-If you have questions regarding your application, please contact the Eigel Center at email@example.com.
+If you have questions regarding your application, please contact the Eigel Center at firstname.lastname@example.org.